harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 helpdocs_is_published: true
 ---

-This quickstart shows you how to enable and use Git Experience for your Harness resources, such as Pipelines.
+This quickstart shows you how to enable and use Git Experience for your Harness resources, such as pipelines.

 Harness Git Experience lets you store your resources and configurations in Git and pick Git repos as the source of truth.